sergiosolorzano/TalkomicApp-Unity/README.md

 <p>&nbsp;</p>

 ## Thank you
+Special thanks to Jason Gauci co-host at [Programming Throwdown](https://www.programmingthrowdown.com/) podcast [whose idea shared on the podcast](https://youtu.be/4FSG_SMNeuY?si=n9ShykYL7_IldcxS&t=2095) served as inspiration for this prototype.

-We thank [@sd-akashic](https://github.com/Maks-s/sd-akashic) [@Haoming02](https://github.com/Haoming02/stable-diffusion-for-unity) [@Microsoft](https://github.com/cassiebreviu/StableDiffusion) for helping to better understand onnxruntime implementation in Unity,
+We also thank [@sd-akashic](https://github.com/Maks-s/sd-akashic) [@Haoming02](https://github.com/Haoming02/stable-diffusion-for-unity) [@Microsoft](https://github.com/cassiebreviu/StableDiffusion) for helping to better understand onnxruntime implementation in Unity,

 and [ai-forever](https://huggingface.co/ai-forever/Real-ESRGAN) for the [git repo for Real-ESRGAN](https://github.com/ai-forever/Real-ESRGAN).